-When a plant is severely root bound, it may be necessary to cut the ring formation to encourage outward growth.
-To do this, use a sharp knife and cut vertical lines up the side of the root ball in several places.
+When a plant is severely root-bound, it may be necessary to cut the circling roots to encourage outward growth.
+To do this, use a clean, sharp knife.
+Cut vertical lines up the side of the root ball in several places.
 You only need to go in an inch or so.
-Using your fingers, pull the bottom roots outward as you place the plant in new soil.
+Then tickle the bottom roots outward as you place the plant in new soil.

-Be sure to water well and your plants will grow new roots to support delicious above-ground growth!
+Be sure to water this traumatized plant well.
+Before long, these plants will grow new roots to support delicious above-ground growth!

-Many plants begin with a taproot, right after germination, but most monocots replace the taproot with a fibrous network, or adventitious, root system.
+Many plants begin with a taproot, right after germination, but most monocots replace the taproot with a fibrous root system.

 Growing plants with taproots in containers is usually a bad idea.
 As soon as the taproot hits the bottom of the container, the plant will be stunted and may die.

 Most trees do not have a taproot.
 Pine and other confers, walnut, and hickory are exceptions to this rule.

 Tomato plants grown from seed will generally develop a taproot, while tomatoes grown from cuttings will not.
 Cool, huh?

 Colony Collapse Disorder (CCD) refers to the recent general die-off of honey bees worldwide.
 The causes of CCD may surprise you.

 Healthy beehives may contain 10,000 to 60,000 bees, depending on the season and environmental factors.
 Traditionally, beekeepers expect to lose 20-25% of their bees each year.
 Bees are, after all, short-lived insects, that generally survive for only 4 or 5 months.
 Colony collapse disorder has doubled those losses.